tomjoht/documentation-theme-jekyll/mydoc/mydoc_generating_pdfs.md

       search: true
 ```

 {{site.data.alerts.note}} Although you're creating a PDF, you must still build an HTML web target before running Prince.
-Prince will pull from the HTML files and from the file-list for the TOC.
-Prince won't be able to find files if they simply have relative paths, such as /sample.html.
-The must have full URLs it can access &mdash; hence the <code>url</code> and <code>baseurl</code>. {{site.data.alerts.end}}
+Prince will pull from the HTML files and from the file-list for the TOC. {{site.data.alerts.end}}

-Also note that the default page layout is `page_print`.
+Note that the default page layout specified by this configuration file is `page_print`.
 This layout strips out all the sections that shouldn't appear in the print PDF, such as the sidebar and top navigation bar.

-Finally, note that there's a `output: pdf` toggle in case you want to make some of your content unique to PDF output.
+Also note that there's a `output: pdf` toggle in case you want to make some of your content unique to PDF output.
 For example, you could add conditional logic that checks whether `site.output` is `pdf` or `web`.
 If it's `pdf`, then include information only for the PDF, and so on.
+If you're using nav tabs, you'll definitely want to create an alternative experience in the PDF.

 In the configuration file, customize the values for the `print_title` and `print_subtitle` that you want.
 These will appear on the title page of the PDF.

 ## 3. Make sure your sidebar_doc.yml file has a titlepage.html and tocpage.html

 There are two template pages in the root directory that are critical to the PDF: